Xylosma longifolia: Phytotherapy

 Xylosma longifolia is a significant ethnomedicinal plant widely used in northeastern India, particularly in Assam and Manipur.
 Both its leaves and stem bark are valued in traditional medicine for treating numerous ailments, including liver disorders, jaundice, piles, dysentery, gastritis, stomach pain, kidney stones, coughs, acne, scabies, ringworm, dizziness, restlessness, insomnia, anxiety, muscular sprains, and skin infections.
 It is also employed to eliminate lice and ticks, and even used by some communities in brewing beer.
 The plant exhibits notable pharmacological properties such as antispasmodic, antioxidant, antifungal, antidermatophytic, and antitubercular effects.
 Tribal communities prepare decoctions, extracts, or topical applications from boiled leaves and bark depending on the condition being treated.
 Phytochemical screening of methanol extracts has revealed a rich profile of bioactive compounds, including alkaloids, flavonoids, phenols, tannins, terpenoids, and saponins.
 Spectroscopic and chromatographic analyses confirmed the presence of multiple functional groups and a variety of major and minor compounds.
-These findings underscore the therapeutic potential of the plant and point to the need for further research to isolate and develop novel drugs from its phytoconstituents.
+These findings underscore the therapeutic potential of the plant and point to the need for further research to isolate and develop new drugs from its phytoconstituents.